daviromao/rpg-dice-bot/README.md

 # rpg-dice-bot
- A simple bot to roll data to your rpg on your discord server
+ A simple bot to roll data to rpg on your discord server